-Decrease the number of steps available to take

-Play with only two teams in a larger space

-Play the game with more attackers than defenders.
-For example, three people passing the ball and one person blocking
+You'll need: foam balls, hula hoops, pinnies, soccer balls, and cones

+Small-Sided Games

+You can play: outside, in the gym, on the blacktop

+Grades 2-3

+Game 1

+Solo Skittles

+Divide the group into two teams and separate half of the gym into two sides.
+Each participant receives one foam block and places it on the back line of their half of the gym.
+The goal of this game is for participants to protect their own foam block from being knocked down by the other team.
+Participants can use foam balls to throw and try to knock down the opponent's foam blocks.
+Participants may only guard their own foam block and if it is knocked down, they can still participate by throwing foam balls at the other team.
+Encourage participants to stand two large steps away from their foam blocks and use their bodies to block incoming foam balls.
+The game ends once all of the foam blocks from one team have been knocked down.

 Game 2

-Jump Rock, Paper, Scissors
+Extreme Rock, Paper, Scissors

 Place hoops in a line on the floor to create three long lines.
 Divide group in to six teams and line up on opposite ends of the hula hoop line.
 The object of the game is to get your entire team to the other side.
 To get to the other side, one person from each team will jump in the hoops until they meet.
 When you meet your opponent you play RPS.
 The winner keeps jumping forward to play the next opponent and the loser goes to the back of their line.
 Have kids who are in line stay engaged by cheering their teammates on.

 Game 3

 Four Corner Soccer

 Set up four goals, one in each corner of the play space, using benches or cones as markers.
 Divide the group in to four equal teams, with each team given a different colour pinnie to wear.
 All the teams start by their goal and two balls are placed in the middle of the area.
 When the adult shouts 'GO!' the teams try and score as many goals as they can.
 Any team can score in any goal except their own.

-When a team is scored on they jump behind their bench and wait for the next goal
+When a team is scored on they wait behind their 'net' for the next goal to rejoin the game

-Add in more balls

-Debrief

-Do you think it would be easier or more difficult with larger teams?
+Add more balls Do you think it would be easier or more difficult with larger teams?
 Thinking back to last week, was there are strategy that you used?
 Did anything make your team more successful?

-Mindfulness

-Balloon Breathing - Imagine a large balloon in your hands, as they breathe in the balloon expands, as you breathe out the balloon shrinks.
+Debrief Mindfulness Balloon Breathing - Imagine a large balloon in your hands, as they breathe in the balloon expands, as you breathe out the balloon shrinks.
 Repeat 5 times.
+Copyright © 2023 Pacific Institute for Sport Excellence Society.
+All rights reserved.